Bachelor of Science with a major in Electrical Engineering

 This program offers qualified engineers and scientists who are employed full-time and interested in pursuing graduate-level courses at Stanford an opportunity to do so on a part-time basis.
 Students in this program will earn their MS degree after completing 45 units.

-This Stanford-operated program makes it possible for qualified working professionals to enroll in graduate-level courses on a course-by-course basis.
+These Stanford-operated programs make it possible for qualified working professionals to enroll in graduate-level courses on a course-by-course basis.